-I have often contemplated writing an article or starting a blog about my life after my husband was diagnosed with Dissociative Identity Disorder (DID) approximately five years ago.
-After watching the recently released movie Split, I recognized how important it was to tell our story to dispel the myths and stigma associated with DID and to promote understanding and compassion overall.
+I often contemplated writing an article or starting a blog about my life after my husband was diagnosed with Dissociative Identity Disorder (DID) approximately seven years ago.
+After watching the movie Split, I recognized how important it was to tell our story to dispel the myths and stigma associated with DID and to promote understanding and compassion overall.

 Multiple personalities have been the source of popular entertainment and intrigue for years.
 The phenomenon is so outside the experience of the average person that the need to try to explain it as supernatural or simply “fake” captures our imagination while ignoring the pain and the abuse from which the disorder originates.
 The challenges that living as someone or with someone who has multiple personality disorder (MPD) or DID are seldom included as content in our entertainment, further mystifying the reality that makes up every moment of our daily lives.